 Over the age of 10, kids can often start to show less enthusiasm for Halloween.
-Not because they don’t want to bob for apples or dress up anymore, but because they’re afraid of appearing uncool to their peers.
-To help make the holiday fun for them, arm yourself with a list of such cool Halloween activities that even they won’t be able to refuse!
-Here are 15 Wickedly Good Ways To Amuse Your Tween This Halloween.
+Not because they don’t want to get dressed up or go trick or treating anymore, but because they’re afraid of appearing ‘uncool’ to their peers.
+Help make things fun for your tweens at Halloween with this list of super spooky Halloween activities that even they won’t be able to refuse!

 #2.
 Make Ghoulish Halloween Drinks